wbsoft/parce/docs/source/deflanguage.rst

     that has ``consume`` set to True only happens when that lexicon is pushed, not when the context is reached via "pop".

-See for more information the documentation of the :mod:`~parce.lexicon` module.
+See for more information :doc:`lexicon`.

 Lexicon arguments, derived Lexicon